-- Obtain the recommendations of friends, family and coworkers who have been through a family law case.
-Word of mouth recommendations (positive or negative) can be a really powerful resource to help you identify attorneys that have been helpful to your peers in the past.
-Keep in mind that every case is different, so an attorney that was a good match for your friend may not be the best match for you, but this is a good launching point.
+Obtain the recommendations of friends, family, and coworkers who have been through a family law case.
+For instance, word of mouth recommendations (positive or negative) can be a compelling resource.
+They help identify lawyers for family law that have been helpful to your peers in the past.
+Remember that every case is different.
+So a family law attorney that was a good match for your friend may not be the best match for you.
+But it's at least a good launching point.

-- Consider meeting with multiple attorneys.
-Every attorney is not the same and it is so important to find an attorney that is not only experienced and skilled but also has a personality and approach to the case that fits what you are looking for.
-A family law case is one of the most difficult and trying times of your life and one attorney's approach to the case may be drastically different than that of another attorney.
-In addition, selecting an attorney that you like may ease some of the stress of court hearings and meetings.
+Consider meeting with multiple family law attorneys.
+Every attorney is not the same.
+As a result, it's essential to find an experienced and skilled attorney who has a personality and approach to the case that fits what you want.
+A family law case is one of the most challenging and trying times of your life.
+One family law attorney's approach to the case may be drastically different from another attorney's.
+In addition, selecting a lawyer for family law that you like may ease some of the stress of court hearings and meetings.

-- Choose an attorney who practices family law regularly in the county in which your case is based.
+Choose an attorney who practices family law regularly in the county conducting your case.
 You are paying a lot of money for their expertise in a very specialized field.
-Make sure they are truly an expert in the area of law covering your case and come with a wealth of education and experience.
+So make sure they are indeed an expert in the area of law covering your case and come with a wealth of education and experience.

-- Come to your consultation with a list of questions which should include questions about the specifics of your case as well as the attorney’s practices regarding billing, communication (inside and outside of business hours), utilizing other professionals in the firm to keep your costs down (like associates and paralegals) and retainer payments.
-While a consultation is often geared towards discussing you and your case, this is also your chance to interview the attorney.
-Do not be shy about asking questions and expressing concerns.
+Come to your consultation with a list of questions.
+Those questions should include the specifics of your case.
+In addition, talk to your attorney about practices regarding billing, communication (inside and outside of business hours), utilizing other professionals in the firm to keep your costs down (like associates and paralegals), and retainer payments.
+Consultations focus on discussing you and your case.
+But, this is also your chance to interview the lawyer for family law.
+Consequently, do not be shy about asking questions and expressing concerns.

-- Consider a follow up consultation.
+Consider a follow-up consultation.
 I recognize that multiple consultations can be a costly endeavor.
-Consider asking for a shortened and discounted follow-up consultation if you still have some questions that were not answered at the first meeting.
+Consider asking for a shortened and discounted follow-up consultation if you still have some questions left unanswered from the first meeting.

-My final comment is: if your attorney does not turn out to be a good match for you, it is okay to end the relationship in a civil and professional manner.
-You should feel that your attorney is your advocate as well as a trusted advisor.
-Having a competent and trustworthy attorney by your side should ease the burden of this difficult time.
+My final comment.
+If your family law attorney does not turn out to be a good match for you, it is okay to end the relationship civilly and professionally.
+You should feel that your attorney is your advocate and a trusted advisor.
+Having a competent and trustworthy attorney by your side should ease the burden of this challenging time.

 If you have any questions, please contact Elizabeth C. Early at 610-275-0700 or email@example.com.
-Elizabeth is a family law attorney in Bucks County and Montgomery County specializing in many areas including divorce, custody, support, equitable distribution, pre- and post-nuptial agreements and abuse matters.
+Elizabeth is a family law attorney in Bucks County and Montgomery County.
+She specializes in many areas, including divorce, custody, child support, equitable distribution, marital agreements, and abuse matters.